vsouza/awesome-ios/README.md

 #### Navigation Bar
 * [HidingNavigationBar](https://github.com/tristanhimmelman/HidingNavigationBar) - Easily hide and show a view controller's navigation bar (and tab bar) as a user scrolls :large_orange_diamond:
 * [TLYShyNavBar](https://github.com/telly/TLYShyNavBar) - Unlike all those arrogant UINavigationBar, this one is shy and humble!
 Easily create auto-scrolling navigation bars!
-* [KMNavigationBarTransition](https://github.com/MoZhouqi/KMNavigationBarTransition) - A drop-in universal library helps you to manage the navigation bar styles and makes transition animations smooth between different navigation bar styles while pushing or popping a view controller for all orientations.
 * [LTNavigationBar](https://github.com/ltebean/LTNavigationBar) - UINavigationBar Category which allows you to change its appearance dynamically
 * [BusyNavigationBar](https://github.com/gmertk/BusyNavigationBar) - A UINavigationBar extension to show loading effects :large_orange_diamond:
 * [KDInteractiveNavigationController](https://github.com/kingiol/KDInteractiveNavigationController) - A UINavigationController subclass that support pop interactive UINavigationbar with hidden or show. :large_orange_diamond: